nigelargriffiths/duper/README.md

 Output strings with numbers in sequence
  - Arguements  1 and 2 are the start and stop numbers inclusive
  - Arguement 3 is the C language printf strings %d is print the current number
- - Note: you can use %d up to 10 times.
+ - Note: you can use %d up to 10 times in the pritf string

 ```
     $ duper 50 55 "hello %d"